u0652804/Android-Studio-Project-With-API26/README.md

 ## tips

-1. some grandle version maybe not support too old API version to use
+1. some gradle version maybe not support too old API version to use

-2. if want use old API to compile maybe need to down the version of grandle, too
+2. if want use old API to compile maybe need to down the version of gradle, too

 3. old gradle verison maybe not support some dependence method like compileOnly